StIvesTabletop/stivestabletop.github.io/_posts/2022-10-19-fortyfirst-session.md

 ![Game Of Thrones](/images/posts/2022_10_19/GameOfThrones01.jpg "Game Of Thrones"){:class="img_post"}
 ![Game Of Thrones](/images/posts/2022_10_19/GameOfThrones02.jpg "Game Of Thrones"){:class="img_post"}

 [A Game of Thrones - The Board Game 2nd Edition][GoT] with a full 6 players was the other pre-booked game.
-In the end the players agreed to stop after 7 rounds rather than the full 10 or area control goal.
+This is a classic Fantasy Flight game, linked to a well known IP (at the time, in 2012, it was only the books - there's an expansion that covers later books, still not the TV show).
+At it's core, there is a strong [Diplomacy][Diplomacy] vibe; you can attack directly or support, but you can lend your support to any adjacent player (insert much negotitation).
+The full game is 10 rounds or an instant win condition, but everyone agreed to stop after 7 rounds so we had a satisfying conclusion (the full game is long, especially once the table talk and informal alliances develop).
 It is a game of diplomacy or warfare to spread your influence over Westeros.
-The Stark faction won (like in the TV show - spoilers) but it sounded like a lot of the anticipated back stabbing and treachery ensued.
+The Stark faction won (like in the TV show - spoilers; doubt we'll ever know who 'wins' in the books) but a lot of the anticipated back stabbing and treachery ensued.

 ![Concordia](/images/posts/2022_10_19/Concordia01.jpg "Concordia"){:class="img_post"}